4DEVS-Holmesglen/4DEVS-SYNC/README.md

 ## Customization

 - `title` & `body` text is customizable for each component
-- `variant` & `status` need to be specified inside your code, with no further CSS customization being necessary
+- `variant` & `status` just need to be specified, with no further CSS customization being necessary

 ## Accessibility